janm31415/meshscript/README.md

 The default multithreading approach uses `std::thread`.
 There is however the option to use multithreading via [Intel's TBB library](https://software.intel.com/content/www/us/en/develop/tools/threading-building-blocks.html).
 This is an option in CMake: set the `JTK_THREADING` variable to `tbb`.
 You will have to make sure that you have the correct dll files and lib files to link with TBB.
 You can set the necessary variables `TBB_INCLUDE_DIR` and `TBB_LIBRARIES` via CMake.

+If you build for a Mac M1 with ARM processor, then set the CMake variables JTK_TARGET and SKIWI_TARGET to arm.
+Furthermore if you get an error related to XCode's "new build system", then follow the solution on [StackOverflow](https://stackoverflow.com/questions/65473503/when-trying-to-generate-an-xcode-project-from-a-cmake-folder-i-get-an-error-rel).

 Basics
 ------